RavinduRB/AutoSign/README.md

 ![06](https://github.com/user-attachments/assets/e857066b-0eb8-4ceb-b6ba-a8bb5c87e51d)

 1. Once satisfied with the preview, click the **Save as Image** button.
-2. A high-resolution image of your signature will be generated and saved as a PNG file.
+2. A high resolution image of your signature will be generated and saved as a PNG file.
 3. The downloaded file can be used on digital platforms, documents, or shared with others.

 ### 🔹 Step 5: Clear for a New Signature